 General.
 The Scheduling Coordinator shall be subject to all penalties applicable to Scheduling Coordinators under the CAISO tariff.

 Corrective Measures.
-If the Scheduling Coordinator fails to meet or maintain the requirements set forth in this Agreement and/or the CAISO Tariff, the CAISO shall be permitted to take any of the measures, contained or referenced in the CAISO Tariff, which the CAISO deems to be necessary to correct the situation.
+If the Scheduling Coordinator fails to meet or maintain the requirements set forth in this Agreement and/or the CAISO Tariff, the CAISO shall be permitted to take any of the measures, contained or referenced in the CAISO Tariff that the CAISO deems to be necessary to correct the situation and/or to terminate this Agreement under Section 2.3.1.

 Costs.

 Costs.
-The Scheduling Coordinator shall be responsible for all its costs incurred for the purpose of meeting its obligations under this Agreement.
+The Scheduling Coordinator shall be solely responsible for all of its costs incurred for the purpose of meeting its obligations under this Agreement.

 Dispute Resolution.
 The Parties shall make reasonable efforts to settle all disputes arising out of or in connection with this Agreement.
 In the event any dispute is not settled, the Parties shall adhere to the CAISO ADR Procedures set forth in Section 13 of the CAISO Tariff, which is incorporated by reference, except that any reference in Section 13 of the CAISO Tariff to Market Participants shall be read as a reference to the Scheduling Coordinator and references to the CAISO Tariff shall be read as references to this Agreement.